roadrunner-server/roadrunner-docs/docs/en/plugins/config.md

 #### OpenTelemetry Middleware Update

-Starting from version **v2023.1.0**, the OpenTelemetry (OTEL) middleware configuration has been moved out of the HTTP plugin to support its usage across multiple plugins, including HTTP, gRPC, and jobs.
+Starting from version **v2023.1.0**, the OpenTelemetry (OTEL) middleware configuration has been moved out of the HTTP plugin to support its usage across multiple plugins, including HTTP, gRPC, jobs and temporal.
 The OTEL middleware is now configured using a top-level YAML key.

 **RoadRunner 2.x**